-- 1. What is the teachers' level of organizational commitment? - 2.
-What is the teaching efficacy belief of the Mathematics teachers? - 3.
+- What is the teachers' level of organizational commitment?
+1 - What is the teaching efficacy belief of the Mathematics teachers?
+2. - 3.
 What is the level of performance of Mathematics teachers? - 4.
 What is the attitude of the pupils in Mathematics? - 5.
 What is the relationship between the following variables? - a.
-Teachers' Organizational commitment and their Teaching Efficacy Beliefs. - b.
-Teachers' Organizational commitment and their level of performance. - c.
-Teachers' Organizational commitment and pupils' attitude towards Mathematics. - d.
-Teachers' Teaching Efficacy Beliefs and their level of Performance - e.
-Teaching Efficacy Beliefs and Pupils' Attitudes Towards Mathematics. - f.
+Teachers' Organizational commitment and their Teaching Efficacy Beliefs. - b. - Teachers' Organizational commitment and their level of performance.
+Teachers' Organizational commitment and pupils' attitude towards c.
+Mathematics. - Teachers' Teaching Efficacy Beliefs and their level of Performance d. - Teaching Efficacy Beliefs and Pupils' Attitudes Towards Mathematics. - f.
 Teachers' level of performance and pupils' attitude towards Mathematics.